 Depending on your inventory practices, your weight based items may have a barcoded sku.

 If so, scan the item into the word doc.
-On the same row as the sku, add a space and comma to separate the sku from the quantity in your document.
+On the same row as the sku, add a comma to separate the sku from the quantity in your document.